safesoftware/fme-server-iac-templates/ScalingExamples/README.md

 This example shows potential methods that can be used to scale AWS Auto Scaling Groups using the scale-in protection feature.
 The metric to scale in and out is an specified queued job threshold.
 To identify instances to protect, the engine hosts running jobs are queried via the FME Server REST API.

 #### Scale CPU-Usage engines with Azure Virtual Machine Scale Sets (scaleAzureVmss.py)
+This example shows potential methods that can be used to scale Azure Virtual Machine Scale Sets using the scale-in protection feature.
+The metric to scale in and out is an specified queued job threshold.
+To identify instances to protect, the engine hosts running jobs are queried via the FME Server REST API.
 #### Job submission to engine shutting down
 While the scale-in protection functionality of AWS ASG and Azure VMSS prevent the cancellation of jobs actively running it does not guard against jobs being submitted to engines that are in the middle of shutting down.
 This might be a rare scenario and depending on the use case this might not be an concern.
 One way to guard against this is to activate failed resubmission of failed jobs in FME Server.
 This way any job that might be canceled, because it was accidentialy submitted to a host hat is shutting down, the job will be added to the queue again to be processed by a different engine.